 A more detailed description of Knee Osteotomy, including information on the advantages and disadvantages of osteotomy vs knee replacement, can be found at the Osteotomy Expert Group website here.

-Further information regarding Knee Osteotomy can be found here.
+Further information on rehabilitation following Knee Osteotomy can be found here.